arackaf/micro-graphql-react/readme.md

 }
 ```

-And of course, if you have multiple mutations, just pass them all in an array
+And if you have multiple mutations, just pass them in an array

+### Use case 2: Hard reset and reload after any mutation

+TODO:

 ## Manually running queries or mutations